 b) Radio resource management: it mainly performs the service scheduling function to allocate resources based on service parameters and channel conditions, and has functions such as load balancing and access control.

+The RRM also includes CA management.
+The CA in this specification has following features.

+1) One cell (CAP) can support multiple CCs.
+In EUHT specification, there is no concept about primary and secondary CC and all the CCs are independent.
+STA will access the network through one of the CCs belong to the candidate CAP, as indicated in section 1.6.4.

+2) Each CC has its own control channel to carry L1/L2 control signaling.
+Each CC contains complete frame structure (preamble, SICH, CCH and TCH).

+3) If dual-connection signalling is completed, MAC sublayer will negotiate with the adaptation sublayer to active the multi-connection function.

 c) Mobility management: Mobility management of the idle and connected state of the STA.

 d) Network access and security management: responsible for initializing and accessing processes, generating the information required for the access process, including access code selection, capability negotiation, and so on.
 Assist the MME entity to realize two-way authentication between the mobile station and the network;